tolauwae/phd-thesis/src/remote/remote.typ

 === Debugging High-Level Languages <debugging-high-level-languages>
 Debugging at the low level of WebAssembly is not workable for any real-world application.
 Our goal is to debug the high-level source code.
 So-called "source maps" make this possible.
 Source maps align the line numbers of the original code to the WebAssembly instructions they compile to.
 They typically come as a separate file containing only the mapping.
 By cross-referencing WARDuino’s instruction pointer with the source maps, we can derive the line we are executing in our program written in a high-level language.

-#link(<fig:screenshot-browser>)[\[fig:screenshot-browser\]] shows source mapping in action, the emulator is executing WebAssembly, but the code view on the right shows AssemblyScript code.
+@fig:screenshot-browser shows source mapping in action, the emulator is executing WebAssembly, but the code view on the right shows AssemblyScript code.
 The WebAssembly instruction pointer is translated into a line number in the AssemblyScript code by using source maps.
 AssemblyScript is not the only language with source mapping.
 Most high-level languages with good support for WebAssembly, can generate a source map during compilation.
 In fact, any language using the LLVM compiler infrastructure, can generate all the necessary information in DWARF format from which a source map can be derived.

 == Evaluation<remote:evaluation>

 In this section we evaluate the WARDuino VM in terms of its runtime performance, and conformance to the WebAssembly standard.
-@remote:stability illustrates the usability of WARDuino in the real world, by presenting a qualitative evaluation of a smart light application written in AssemblyScript (section~@remote:stability).
+@remote:stability illustrates the usability of WARDuino in the real world, by presenting a qualitative evaluation of a smart light application written in AssemblyScript (@remote:stability).
-%We use this application to verify the stability and performance of the primitives in a real-world IoT context.
-Next, in section~@remote:performance-on-microcontrollers, we evaluate the performance of the virtual machine with a set of microbenchmarks.
+Next, in @remote:performance-on-microcontrollers, we evaluate the performance of the virtual machine with a set of microbenchmarks.
 We measure the runtime speed, as well as, the size of executables.
 Since WARDuino targets microcontrollers with limited memory, it is important to take into account the number of bytes that get flashed per program.
 We end the section by looking at WARDuino's conformity to the WebAssembly standard (@remote:comformance-to-the-wa-standard).